 All screenings are free and open to the public.
 Everyone is welcome.

-Media inquiries and program details: see the Contact page or email manuel.medina@louisville.edu.
+Media inquiries and program details: See the Contact page or email manuel.medina@louisville.edu.